robertgrant/stata-svg/README.md

 ## Semi-transparency

+**semi-trans/trans-tim.do** shows how to add opacity to the SVG styles using **filefilter**.
+It's easy, though you might have to be clever about what to search for and replace.
+One problem is where you have overlaid twoway plots of the same type of SVG object (line, circle) and want to add opacity to some and not others.

 ### To do

+* link to **svgtag**

 ---

 ## Hexagonal binning

 **hexbin.do** is unlike other commands here that take an extant SVG file and make it funky.
 This one takes data and uses SVG to give you something new.
 Specifically, given x and y variables, **ncat** number of categories and a colorramp, you get a hexbin .svg file.

 ### To do
+* make an actual functioning command, with options and all that stuff
 * We should accept any twoway options and pass them on.
 A particular thing people will want is to have no axes, for maps and such.
 * At present, you have to have vertical straight edges (see the do-file for what this means).
 We should allow horizontal too.
 * Include an option to leave count=0 hexagons out completely (make them totally transparent)